rwarbelow/kwk-level-1-week-1-lectures/010_hashes.md

 ## Growing a Hash

 **NOTE:** now is a great time to tie back in what we recently learned with the `array.each` method and do a live code-along with the students.
 Let's imagine the Amazon team needs to consolidate data that is currently split up into one hash.
 Propose you have two arrays, one filled with prices and filled with item names.
 Assuming that the prices and item names line up by index, how would you grow the hash associating **keys** of item names with **values** of prices?
-Following is a potential solution using `.each`.:
+Following is a potential solution using `.each`:

 ```Ruby
 prices = [20.0, 15.99, 2.50]